-Applications are invited for research in any topic falling within the research interests of the staff at the Unit.
-Visit the research pages to find out more.
+Applications are invited for research on any topic falling within the research interests of the staff at the Unit.
+Please visit the research pages to find out more.

-All applications must be submitted via the University of Cambridge, and you should do this via the Graduate School.
-The Graduate School website has information on courses, qualifications and the new online application procedure and you should use this site to ensure you are applying for the correct programme and have the appropriate pre-requisites.
-A new fully online admissions procedure is currently being implemented, and all applications should be made (and paid for) online.
-The University charges an application fee of £50 per application submitted, and this will also need to be paid online, by credit card.
+All applications must be submitted online via the University of Cambridge, and you should do this via the Postgraduate Admissions website which has information on the various courses and qualifications you can apply for.
+Please ensure you are applying for the correct programme and have the appropriate prerequisites.
+The application fee is £75, which is also paid online.

-If you would like to make contact with a possible supervisor here before applying please feel free to do so, most welcome informal approaches from potential students and will be happy to discuss current research and possible future projects.
-Contact details can be found on the Research or People pages or method on this website.
+We encourage you to make contact with a possible supervisor before applying.
+They welcome being approached by prospective students and will be happy to discuss their current research and possibilities for future projects.
+Contact details for individual researchers can be found on our Research or People pages.

-Please note that there is no separate form or method for applying to this Unit specifically, nor for applying for MRC studentship funding.
-In your application you should name the MRC Cognition & Brain Sciences Unit as the department you wish to be considered by, and the University Board of Graduate Studies will forward your application to us.
-Once you have submitted your initial application, please ensure you upload all your supporting information by the required date or your application will be automatically expired.
-We ask all applicants to provide a 1-2 page research proposal detailing the topic they would like to cover in their PhD, plus a CV and two references, all to be supplied electronically via the University application system.
-Do not send items directly to the Unit by post or email, they cannot be accepted directly.
+Please note that there is no separate form or method for applying to the CBU specifically, or to be considered for MRC studentship funding.
+In your application you should name the MRC Cognition & Brain Sciences Unit as the department you wish to be considered by; the University Board of Graduate Studies will then forward your application to us.
+Once you have submitted your initial application, please ensure you upload all your supporting information by the required date so that your application does not automatically expire.
+We ask all applicants to provide a 1-2 page research proposal detailing the topic they would like to cover in their PhD, plus a CV and two references.
+Please provide these electronically via the University application system (i.e. do not send items directly to the Unit by post or email, as we are not permitted to accept applications directly).

-Full details of the application process are given on the Graduate School website.
+Full details of the application process are given on the Postgraduate Admissions website.

-We prefer all CBU students to begin their course in October as we run various induction events and graduate training seminars for the first years students, beginning at the start of the university term in October.
-Occasional deferrals and later starts are permitted but this is only available after discussion with the Unit and should not be expected.
+We prefer all CBU students to begin their course at the beginning of Michaelmas term in October, as we run various induction events and postgraduate training seminars for the first year students at the beginning of Michaelmas term.
+On rare occasions, we have permitted deferrals with a later start, but this cannot be guaranteed and is subject to discussion with the Unit.

-If you need any further information please contact us at grad-admin @ mrc-cbu.cam.ac.uk (without the spaces).
+If you need any further information please contact grad-admin @ mrc-cbu.cam.ac.uk (without the spaces).

 Eligibility for admission to the University